dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 So then the idea here is to just have a kind of time centered list that will act as a list of lists sort of speak.
 This way I can plan out what I will be doing on a day to day basis rather than not having much of a system and just making random choices as to what list I should be focusing on at any given moment.

 Another great thing about this is that it will help me to figure out what is too much, or too little when it comes to the amount of work that I should be doing on a day to day basis.
+If I am biting off more than what I can chew I can just move certain times forward to the next day, or the day after that and so forth.
+If it seems like I am fining what I have planed out for a day to soon, then there is planing out more to do later, and getting a jump start on it.

 ## 4 - Conclusion